5-Year Master in Elementary Education Program

 - Passed all Program required classes with a 'C' or higher.

 - Submit Fifth Year Teacher Education Program Application and references

 Requirements for the State-Approved Teacher Education Program are as follows:

-- Students must maintain a minimum GPA of 2.50 in order to remain in good standing.
+- Students must maintain a minimum GPA of 2.5

 - If the GPA drops below a 2.50, the student is placed on academic probation for one semester.
 Failure to fulfill the required GPA after one (1) semester probation will result in loss of candidacy in the State Approved Program.

 - Students must be in good standing with Jacksonville University